ptwu/outbreak/INSTALL.md

 - `make test` evaluates the test cases in src/test.ml.

 - `make clean` cleans the OCaml temp files out of the project.

+- `make play` plays the game in command line mode (LEGACY, not intended method of gameplay)